Pancreatic cancer risks and causes

 - Tooth or gum disease

 Remember - diabetes is a common disease.
-Even with the possible increased risk, the vast majority of people with diabetes will not develop cancer of the pancreas.
+Even with the increased risk, the vast majority of people with diabetes will not develop cancer of the pancreas.

 About 7 out of 10 cases of chronic pancreatitis are due to long term heavy drinking.
 Chronic pancreatitis is a known risk factor for cancer of the pancreas.
-But chronic pancreatitis that is due to alcohol doesn't increase risk as much as other types of chronic pancreatitis.

 People who have had certain types of cancer are at a higher risk of developing pancreatic cancer.
-These include digestive system cancers, pharynx cancer, cancer of the neck of the womb, lung cancer, womb cancer, bowel cancer, breast cancer, ovarian cancer, bladder cancer and kidney cancer.
+These include digestive system cancers, pharynx cancer, cancer of the neck of the womb, lung cancer, womb cancer, breast cancer, ovarian cancer, bladder cancer, testicular cancer and kidney cancer.
 In some people the higher risk may be due to smoking but in other people it could be due to a genetic link or to radiotherapy treatment for the first cancer.

 Some studies show an increase in risk with large amounts of saturated fat in your diet.
 But other studies have shown no link.